NIFSA (The Northern Ireland Forest School Association)

 Trisha McLoughlin on The Glen Outdoor Preschool Co Donegal — Poster

-See the attached poster of a small research study on outdoor play carried out by one of our members, Trisha McLoughlin on The Glen Outdoor Preschool, Co.
+See this poster of a small research study on outdoor play carried out by one of our members, Trisha McLoughlin on The Glen Outdoor Preschool, Co.
 Donegal.

 ‘Exploring the “Construction” strand in the Irish Primary School Visual Arts Curriculum through the Forest School approach’ Marie Claire Murphy